CPYokingc0/UCB-Project-1/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because automation almost eliminates configuration errors and is so much more efficient because so many machines can be configured in a much shorter time frame.
 Changes and deployment can be implemented faster with less labor costs.

-The playbook implements the following tasks:
+The [ELK Server Playbook File](Playbooks/install-elk.yml) implements the following tasks:

-- Download, install, start and attach to a Docker container
+- Specifies hosts and remote user names
-- Prepare and modify configuration files such as hosts, ansible.cfg, etc.
+- Downloads and installs app modules such as docker, python, docker python module
-- Generate and install SSH keys to all VMs and Jump Box
+- Configures additional virtual memory
-- Prepare and execute ELK playbook
+- Configures and opens TCP ports
-- Prepare and execute Filebeat & Metricbeat playbooks, verify data acquisition

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.